Zudoku

 NAME CREATED AT SIZE ATTACHED TO STATE PERSISTENT my-volume 15 seconds ago 100 MiB available true

-Notice the ATTACHED TO field is empty as we haven't attached it to any instances yet.
+The ATTACHED TO field is empty because the platform hasn't attached it to any instance yet.

 If you'd like to populate your empty volume with local data, you can use the kraft cloud volume import command.
 For example, assuming the volume's name is my-volume and that the data you want to import are in your my-data directory, you would run: